-(iii) A water supplier shall revise and resubmit its sample siting plan within 30 days of notification by the Department that a sample siting plan fails to meet the criteria in subparagraphs (i) and (ii).
+(ii) A water supplier shall revise and resubmit its SUBMIT TO THE DEPARTMENT A REVISED sample siting plan within 30 days of notification by the Department that a sample siting plan fails to meet the criteria in CLAUSES A-E subparagraphs (i) and (ii).

-(iv) The water supplier shall notify the Department of subsequent revisions to a sample siting plan as they occur.
+(iii) The water supplier shall notify NOTIFY the Department of subsequent revisions to a sample siting plan as they occur.
 Revisions to a sample siting plan shall be submitted in written form to the Department within 30 days of notifying the Department of the revisions.